droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 If the players complete Morgantha's task within the allotted time, however, she will release their dreams and allow them to return to their owners.
 In either case, the players can take long rests normally until the fourteen days have elapsed.

-> [!info]+ **Curing Cackle Fever**
-> Players infected with cackle fever can use Morgantha's heartstone to cure their illness as described in <span class="citation">Night Hag (<em>Monster Manual</em>, p.
-178)</span>
 ### Escaping the Windmill
 If Morgantha abandons the players in the windmill attic, they are approached shortly thereafter by Lady Wachter’s **imp**, Majesto, in his invisible **spider** form.
 Majesto whispers the following information to the players:

 * The creatures guarding the players are **dretches**—dull-witted, repulsive demons with an ability to exude a fetid cloud of disgusting green gas when disturbed, which will surely alert the hags if triggered.
 However, the only language they speak is Abyssal, and their sense of hearing is quite poor, allowing the players and Majesto to scheme without the dretches noticing.
 (Majesto, a devil, finds the dretches disgusting and unpleasantly uncivilized.)
 * Lady Wachter, her cultists, and (if he wasn’t captured) [[Non-Player Characters#Victor Vallakovich|Victor]] are hidden in a grove a short ways away from the windmill.
 They’re glad to help the players escape if possible, though Lady Wachter isn’t confident in their ability to face the hags in open combat.
 * While he’s here, Majesto is glad to serve as a distraction or helping hand, whichever the players require.
-(Majesto is quite selfish, however, and will refuse any course of action that might lead to his death—despite Lady Wachter’s ability to resummon him—unless the players remind him of their mission to save Stella Wachter and succeed on a DC 15 Charisma (Persuasion) check.)
+(Majesto is quite selfish, however, and will refuse any course of action that might lead to his death—despite Lady Wachter’s ability to resummon him—unless the players remind him of their mission to save Stella Wachter and succeed on a DC 20 Diplomacy check.)

 Every twenty minutes, two of the six **dretches** guarding the players return to the barrel of ichor and dissolve, whereupon Morgantha knocks on the barrel, summoning them anew, and sends them back to guard the players.
 (This “recycling” process takes approximately five minutes each time.)

 Shortly after dusk, Morgantha vanishes from the windmill, entering the Ethereal Plane to torment Franz in the Barovian refugee camp.
 Bella and Offalia remain in **O3.
 Bedroom** to guard Myrtle and Fyodor, taunting them with tales of their imminent and terrible deaths to pass the time.

 Unlike their mother, Bella and Offalia are easily distracted.
 They can be lured to <span class="citation">O2.
 Bone Mill (p.
 127)</span> or <span class="citation">O4.
 Domed Attic (p.
-127)</span> with a successful DC 13 Charisma (Performance) check and any reasonably relevant means (e.g., a *minor illusion* spell).
+127)</span> with a successful DC 20 Performance check and any reasonably relevant means (e.g., a *minor illusion* spell).
 If rescued, Fyodor and Myrtle have no particular knowledge of Ireena or Ismark, and wish only to be returned to their father, Franz.

 If the players do not escape and rescue Myrtle and Fyodor by midnight, Morgantha returns soon thereafter and uses her lair actions to put the children to sleep.
 Bella and Offalia then slit the children’s throats, skin them, and grind their bones between the millstones in **O2.
 Bone Mill.** As they do, the vanes of the windmill turn, whipping through the chill night air of the hilltop as the hags perform their gruesome work.
 ### Finding a Cure
-As noted in **Cackle Fever** (*Dungeon Master’s Guide*, p.
-257), the disease of cackle fever can be cured in one of two ways:
+The disease of Abyssal Plague can be cured in one of two ways:

-* By making successful Constitution saving throws each night until the saving throw DC for the disease drops to 0.
+* By making successful Fortitude saving throws each night until the saving throw DC for the disease stage drops to 0.
-* By using magic capable of curing diseases, such as a paladin’s ***lay on hands*** or a **deva’s** ***healing touch.***
+* By using magic capable of curing diseases.

 > [!info]+ **If the Players Escape**
 >